-How to Grind the Spices
+How to Grind the Whole Spices

-You'll need a Spice Grinder or a coffee bean grinder for finely ground spice.
+You'll need a Spice Grinder or a coffee bean grinder for finely ground spices.
 If you don't have one, you can also use a food processor or even a blender.
 The last option is grinding the spices one by one with a mortar and pestle, which may result in coarsely ground spices.

 Another note is that my spice grinder would not grind a whole piece of nutmeg.
 I ended up using a microplane to shave it into smaller pieces into my spice grinder so it combined with the other spices.

 If using an electric spice grinder, the spices do not need to be dry roasted in a hot pan beforehand.
 The heat from the blades will suffice.